 The first floor of Hovey Hall, the University's main administration building, is dark and unwelcoming.
-Former occupants of the space-Payroll, Comptroller, and Purchasing offices-have been relocated to new space in Uptown Normal (see #50).
+Payroll, Comptroller, and Purchasing offices currently occupy this space.
+These units will relocate to new space in Uptown Normal.
 The work of the Financial Aid Office, currently located in Fell Hall, is aligned closely with the Admissions Office, which is housed on the second floor of Hovey Hall.
 Relocating Financial Aid to the first floor of Hovey Hall will facilitate this working relationship.
 Having Financial Aid and the Admissions offices in close proximity will be more convenient for prospective students and their families when they visit campus.
 The recent completion of the Marriott Hotel in Uptown Normal and other improvements make Hovey Hall a natural entry to the campus for those traveling from the Uptown Normal area.
 A number of visitors routinely come to Hovey Hall, and even more are expected in the future.
 A welcome center area that is aesthetically pleasing, comfortable, and inviting should therefore be created on the first floor of Hovey Hall.
-This area should accommodate staff to assist visitors as they arrive on campus.
+This area should accommodate staff to assist visitors as they arrive to the campus.

-45. 500 N. Beech Street
+53. 500 N. Beech Street

-Renovate the facility located at 500 N. Beech Street (the current Student Recreation Building) for University Police and other units
+Renovate the facility located at 500 N. Beech Street (the current Student Recreation Building) for University Police, Gamma Phi Circus, and Gymnastics

-With the opening of the new Student Fitness Center and McCormick Hall in January of 2011, the facility located at 500 N. Beech Street will be vacated.
+With the opening of the new Student Fitness Center and McCormick Hall in January of 2011, the facility located at 500 North Beech Street will be vacated.
 The facility, which is currently home to the Student Recreation Center, has high ceilings and is in good condition.
-The facility will be renovated to accommodate University Police and other campus units.
-Among the other units being considered for relocation to the facility are Gamma Phi Circus and gymnastics (see #19, #39).
+The facility will be renovated to accommodate three units that are in need of more appropriate space: University Police, Gamma Phi Circus and gymnastics (see #21, #47).
 A separate entrance will be created for University Police, and space within the facility will be separated to accommodate the different needs of the units.
-The police station is currently located in the Nelson Smith Building (see #46), which has inadequate locker space/changing facilities for female officers, office space, storage facilities, secure evidence vault, and parking.
+The police station is currently located in the Nelson Smith Building, which has inadequate locker space/changing facilities for female officers, office space, storage facilities, secure evidence vault, and parking.